Automatic structural optimization of tree tensor networks: Concluding remarks

 We have proposed the automatic structural optimization algorithm for the TTN, where the auxiliary bonds between isometry tensors are locally reconnected based on the least-EE principle during the variational sweeping on the TTN.
 We have then demonstrated that for the hierarchical chain, the algorithm generates a perfect binary tree as the optimal network structure, where the emergence of the bonds with a large EE was actually suppressed.
 The resulting network structure can be regarded as a fingerprint of the entanglement structure contained in the quantum state.

-In this paper, we have focused on the analysis of the distribution of the EE in the optimal TTN to verify that the algorithm we proposed indeed works well in terms of the least-EE principle.
+In this paper, we have focused on the analysis of the distribution of the EE in the optimal TTN to verify that the proposed algorithm indeed works well in terms of the least-EE principle.
 In practical situations, of course, it is also an important issue to clarify how the variational energy $E_{\rm var}^{~}$ in Eq.~(\ref{Eq_2_4}) can be improved with the structural optimization.
 Preliminary calculations for random quantum spin systems with long-range interactions suggest that the optimal TTN realized in the proposed algorithm provides a better accuracy of $E_{\rm var}^{~}$ compared with the MPN in the DMRG and a TTN obtained by the tSDRG.
 For such complex systems, the annealing process according to Eq.\ (\ref{Eq:Prob_SVD_options}) is essential to escape from the local minimum in the EE landscape.
 The detailed analysis for the random spin system will be published elsewhere.

-The structural optimization based on the local reconnection scheme is promising to be effective in a wide variety of TTN applications.
-Random spin systems, for which the optimal TTN is expected to exhibit non-trivial structure, are interesting subject for the application of the present algorithm.
-Quantum chemistry systems containing complex configuration interactions among electrons\cite{Nakatani_2013,Murg_2010,Murg_2014,Gunst_2018,Gunst_2019} are another intriguing candidate to be studied.
+The structural optimization based on the local reconnection scheme is promising to be effective in a wide variety of TTN applications to, {\it e.g.}, two- or higher-dimensional systems and systems with complicated interactions.
+In particular, random spin systems, for which the optimal TTN is expected to exhibit non-trivial structure, are interesting subject for the application of the present algorithm.
+Quantum chemistry systems containing complex configuration interactions among electrons\cite{Nakatani_2013,Murg_2010,Murg_2014,Gunst_2018,Gunst_2019,Larsson2019,LiRYS2022,ChanHG2002,MoritzHR2005} are another intriguing candidate to be studied.
 How the structural optimization of the TTN improves the computational accuracy of such systems is an interesting future problem.
 In addition, the real-time evolution of quantum many-body states is often described with the framework of the TTN\cite{Vidal_2006,Bauernfeind_2020,Cao_2021}.
 Emulation of quantum circuits can be also viewed as a sort of the time-evolved quantum state generated by gate operations and measurements\cite{Seitz_2022}.
 The dynamical reconnection of the TTN for such time evolution problems is also a potential application target.